-Last night I was browsing Amazon, filling my cart with hand sanitizer and wet wipes.
+Last night I was browsing Amazon, filling my cart with hand sanitiser and wet wipes.
 But before I clicked "Proceed to checkout" I was hit with a sobering thought: Could coronavirus cling to these boxes?
-I thought avoiding crowded stores in favour of online shopping was the safer option — but was I risking having the disease delivered right to my doorstep instead?
+I thought avoiding crowded shops in favour of online shopping was the safer option — but was I risking having the disease delivered right to my doorstep instead?

-Coronavirus spreads via respiratory droplets that are produced when an infected person coughs or sneezes, according to the Public Health Agency of Canada.
+Coronavirus spreads via respiratory droplets that are produced when an infected person coughs or sneezes, according to the Centers for Disease Control and Prevention.
 And it can cling to surfaces.
 Softer materials, such as fabric or carpeting, are less likely to pass on the virus than frequently-touched hard surfaces, including metal subway poles or elevator buttons, reports Harvard Health Publishing.
 But where do cardboard boxes rank?

 "Although theoretically it's possible for coronavirus to get onto a package at the source of delivery, it's virtually impossible [for the virus to survive] due to the package going through harsh conditions in transit," says Darshan Shah, MD, founder and Medical Director at Next Health.
 "Mechanical, temperature, and humidity changes would likely kill the virus before it arrives at your doorstep."

 The same applies to whatever is inside the shipping box.
 If the person who packed up your order was sick, there could be traces of the virus on the item itself.
 But Dr. Shah reiterates that the virus can only live for a few days on surfaces, and it's very likely to be killed during transportation.
 (Maybe a reason to opt for regular shipping over Prime Now, for once?)